-The allowable development limit for uncultivated land with a land capability value of less than 8, as this site has been confirmed to be in the site sensitivity verification in Section 7 above, is 2.5 ha per MW.
-The proposed agricultural footprint of the facility is 268 hectares and the generation capacity is 120 MW.
-This is slightly above the 2.5 ha per MW limit, but because the land has little agricultural value, the impact of slightly more land loss is insignificant.
+The allowable development limit for uncultivated land with a land capability value of less than 8, as this site has been confirmed to be in the site sensitivity verification in Section 7 above, is 2.5 ha per

+MW.
+The proposed agricultural footprint of the facility is 242 hectares and the generation capacity is 120 MW.
+This is within the 2.5 ha per MW limit.